 Donald Trump Jr. joins e-commerce company PublicSquare as its shares soar 270%

-PSQ Holdings, an online commerce and payments company that describes itself as "valuing life, family and liberty," saw its shares shoot up more than 270% on Tuesday amid news that Donald Trump Jr. is joining its board of directors.
+PSQ Holdings, an online commerce and payments company that describes itself as "valuing life, family and liberty," saw its shares soar more than 270% on Tuesday amid news that Donald Trump Jr. is joining its board of directors.

 PSQ, based in West Palm Beach, Florida, operates PublicSquare, an e-commerce platform that offers a range of consumer goods and services.
 The company, which also sells baby products under the EveryLife brand, describes its mission as one that "connects patriotic Americans to high-quality businesses that share their values, both online and in their local communities."